Café Roka manages to be unpretentious while embracing many haute cuisine trappings, including a prix-fixe menu.

 “We’re always on a quest for different flavors, from Africa, the Mediterranean, the Middle East, South America.”

 “We’re part of a tourism-based economy,” Kass said.
-“In summer we’re sometimes open weekend only.
+“In summer we’re sometimes open weekends only.
 People here are understanding of our limited hours.”

-But while some rough edges of the early days when I first visited were smoothed over, the restaurant feels as fresh and surprising – and quirky — as ever.
+But while some rough edges of the early days when I first visited were smoothed over, the restaurant feels as fresh, surprising, and quirky as ever.

 In fact, this pacing makes a virtue out of a necessity.